rust-lang/book/nostarch/chapter15.md

 We’re introducing `Drop` in the context of smart pointers because the functionality of the `Drop` trait is almost always used when implementing a smart pointer.
-For example, when a `Box<T>` is dropped it will deallocate the space on the heap that the box points to. `Drop` can of course also be used in other contexts.
+For example, when a `Box<T>` is dropped it will deallocate the space on the heap that the box points to.

 In some languages, for some types, the programmer must call code to free memory or resources every time they finish using an instance those types.
 Examples